Thinking About Making a Public Interest Disclosure?

 If you are a ministry employee and wish to report wrongdoing, and want to do that under PIDA, you can make your disclosure:

 - The Public Service Agency (Agency) designated officer

 - Directly to the Office of the Ombudsperson

 It’s important to make the disclosure in writing.
 The easiest way to do this internally is by filling out the online disclosure form.
 This form is submitted directly via email.
 The Public Interest Disclosure Procedure (PDF, 276KB) states what kind of information should be included wherever possible.

-If you are a political staff member, use the political staff version of the form.
+If you are a political staff member, use the political staff version of the form (PDF, 329KB).